History of Organization

 The Maine Association of Nurse Anesthetists (MeANA) was established in 1956.
 The idea for an association was conceived by a small group of nurse anesthetists at the Maine Medical Center in Portland, Maine.

 A pre-organizational meeting was held April 6, 1956, and a by-laws committee was appointed.
-On May 10, 1956, an organizational meeting was held with ten members present.
-All members signed an application, which was forwarded to the American Association of Nurse Anesthetists in Chicago.
+On May 10, 1956, an organization meeting was held with 10 members.
+All members signed an application, which was forwarded to the American Association of Nurse Anesthetists (AANA) in Chicago.

 2018-2019: Erin Foley

 2017-2018: Paul Schneider